sjvrijn/mf2/docs/source/index.rst

 whereas higher fidelity levels refer to more accurate but also much more demaning evaluations such as prototype tests in wind tunnels.
-The hope of multi-fildelity optimization approaches is that many of the not-so-accurate but simple low-fidelity evaluations can be uaws to achieve improved results on the realistic high-fidelity version of the objective where only very few evaluations can be performed.
+The hope of multi-fildelity optimization approaches is that many of the not-so-accurate but simple low-fidelity evaluations can be used to achieve improved results on the realistic high-fidelity version of the objective where only very few evaluations can be performed.

-The only dependency of the mf2 package is the `numpy` (https://numpy.org/) package.
+The only dependency of the mf2 package is the `numpy <https://numpy.org/>`_ package.

+The source for this package is hosted at `github.com/sjvrijn/mf2 <https://github.com/sjvrijn/mf2>`_.

 Last updated: (|today|)